Heating and Cooling

-Central air-conditioning in the buildings listed above is typically available between late May/early June and late September.
+Central air-conditioning in the buildings listed above is typically available seasonally between late May/early June and late September.
 Once the buildings' systems are switched to heat in October, air-conditioning is not available until the end of the heat season in May (see above).

 Students may not install window or portable ACs in any residence hall.
 Students who need a placement in a residence hall with air-conditioning because of a disability or medical condition should submit Housing Accommodation Request through the Disability Services office.

 Students may use fans in all residence halls; however, no fans or other items should be placed on windows sills where they may fall out of open windows and injure people below.